 Long-term care insurance.
-This type of health plan provides long-term (more than 1 year) custodial care, home care, or nursing home care.
-Coverage may be extended to active employees, retirees, parents of active employees, or dependents of active employees and retirees.
+This type of health plan provides long-term (more than 1 year) custodial care, home care, and nursing home care.
+Coverage may be extended to active employees, retirees, parents of active employees, and dependents of active employees and retirees.
 Premiums are generally, though not necessarily, paid by employees.
-These plans are separate from coverage for extended care facilities or home health care found in health insurance plans that provide posthospitalization benefits for a limited period.
+These plans are separate from coverage for extended care facilities and home healthcare found in health insurance plans that provide posthospitalization benefits for a limited period.

-Retiree health care.
+Retiree healthcare.
 This type of health plan provides coverage to a retiree beyond what is mandated by COBRA or other health continuation laws.
 Coverage must include provisions typically found in a medical plan, such as hospitalization and doctor's care.
 The retiree plan does not have to be the same plan provided to active employees, nor does it matter whether the retiree pays the entire premium.
 Plans that cover only dental, vision, or prescription drugs are not included.